How does MV + AI Affect VEDR Event Recognition?

 At Descartes GroundCloud, we have seen our customers achieve 11% fewer claims’ costs compared to industry averages when they utilize the safety functionalities of VEDR and Proactive Safety.
 That translates to fewer accidents, less time spent dealing with claims, improved CSA scores, and a better bottom line overall for their businesses.
 It all leads back to making safety an organizational priority from the top-down.

-Ready to see how Descartes GroundCloud can help with your MV+AI VEDR needs?
+Ready to see how Descartes GroundCloud can help streamline your operations?